VYalla/-NCHS_MobileAppDev/README.md

 Functioned as database structure running the Home Page, Resource Page, and all communication-related aspects of the application.
 - These communication-related aspects included the interactive Announcements Page and Updates Page.
 - Additionally, Firebase provided utilities for tracking analytics, and reporting and fixing application crashes.

+## Security

+@NCHS supports both a student view and a staff view mode, each with its own separate application.
+The staff view's TestFlight public link is not publicly displayed due to  the administrative abilities that come with it.
+In the "Updates" page, students will have the option of requesting an update, which will be received by other users.
+As a precautionary measure against spamming and inappropriate content, staff users will have the ability to confirm or deny student updates before they are published to other student users.
+This ability is enabled through the backend firebase powering the app.

 ## App Pages (High Level)